-There's a lot of talk at the moment in the B2B world about changing the sales experience - through the front-line sales person or through better pre-sales consultancy teams.
-We all know it's
+There's a lot of talk at the moment in the B2B world about changing the sales experience - through front-line sellers or through better pre-sales consultancy teams.
+We all know it's easier to

-retain existing customers that win new ones so, whilst you're focused on improving the sales experience, are you also just as focused on demonstrating value delivered to current
+retain existing customers that win new ones so, while you're focused on improving the sales experience, are you also just as focused on demonstrating value delivered to current

 Many companies are poor at this.
-Instead they provide large customers with MI on products/services taken, expenditure patterns, information on new products being launched, service against SLAs
+They provide customers with MI on products/services taken, expenditure patterns, information on new products being launched, service against SLAs etc. That's

 Are you watering your customers with insights and advice but also demonstrating value delivered?